greyestapps/amazon-inspector-network-reachability-workshop/docs/02-running-inspector.md

 	![](./images/mod2-2-cloudformation-outputs.png)

-4. Copy the DNS names from the Output frame into a text editor window.
+4. Open the DNS names from the Output frame into a new browser tab.
 You can use these to validate the Web servers that should be publically accessible are.

     1. The LoadBalancerFullDNS and PoCWebServer1PublicDNS should work.